History and Location

 - Strong focus on Experiential Education:

-- 70 percent of students participate in a meaningful, immersive international and intercultural experience — often characterized by home stays and an Integrative Cultural Research Project — in 56 programs in 28 countries on six continents
+- The majority of K students study abroad, participating in a meaningful, immersive international and intercultural experience — often characterized by homestays and an Integrative Cultural Research Project — in more than 50 programs in more than 35 countries on six continents.

-- About two-thirds of students participate in community-based courses and student-led co-curricular programs through community engagement and service-learning projects
+- The majority of graduates participate in community-based courses and student-led co-curricular programs through community engagement and service-learning projects.